The Mighty Atom (Thunderbirds): Plot

-Some time before the creation of International Rescue, the Hood (voiced by Ray Barrett) is spying on an atomic-powered irrigation plant in an Australian desert when he is discovered and challenged by a security guard.
-A gunfight ensues and one of the Hood's bullets hits a gas cylinder, starting a fire that quickly consumes the facility.
-Unable to shut down the nuclear reactor, Controller Wade and his staff are airlifted to safety before the plant is destroyed in an atomic explosion.
-A radioactive cloud looks set to engulf Melbourne but is ultimately dispersed by strong winds.
+Some time before International Rescue begin operating, the Hood, attempting to film the secrets of an atomic irrigation plant in an Australian desert, is discovered and in an ensuring gun battle, one of the Hood's bullets hits a gas cylinder, causing a fire that results in the explosion of the nuclear reactor.
+The resulting radioactive cloud drifts towards Melbourne but a strong wind fortunately blows the cloud away.

-One year later, the disguised Hood hypnotises delegates at a science conference and steals the "Mighty Atom" – an artificially-intelligent roaming surveillance device that looks like a mouse.
-Travelling to the Sahara, he uses the Mighty Atom to photograph the interior of a new, automated irrigation plant maintained by Wade and his assistant Collins.
-He then decides to exploit the situation further by creating a disaster to which the newly-formed International Rescue will respond, giving him an opportunity to use the device to steal the secrets of the Thunderbird machines.
-To this end, he detonates explosive devices around the plant's reactor, fatally de-stabilising it.
+One year later, the Hood steals the "Mighty Atom" – an artificially-intelligent roaming surveillance device that looks like a mouse, that can penetrate installations undetected and photograph control systems by focusing on people's face as they monitor control panels.
+Travelling to the Sahara, he uses the Mighty Atom to photograph the control room of a new, automated irrigation plant maintained by Wade and his assistant Collins.
+He then decides to exploit the situation further by creating a disaster to which the newly formed International Rescue will respond, giving him an opportunity to use the device to steal the secrets of the Thunderbird machines.
+To this end, he detonates explosive devices around the plant's reactor, fatally destabilising it.

 With a second nuclear explosion inevitable and rescue by the wind unlikely, Wade realises that the consequences for the region will be devastating.
-He calls International Rescue for help and Jeff Tracy (voiced by Peter Dyneley) dispatches Scott (voiced by Shane Rimmer) in Thunderbird 1.
-Lady Penelope (voiced by Sylvia Anderson), who is visiting Tracy Island with Parker (voiced by David Graham) and is eager to accompany the Tracy brothers on a mission, leaves with Virgil and Gordon (voiced by David Holliday and David Graham) in Thunderbird 2 carrying Pod 4.
+He immediately calls International Rescue and Jeff Tracy dispatches Scott in Thunderbird 1.
+Lady Penelope, who is visiting Tracy Island with Parker and is eager to accompany the Tracy brothers on a mission, leaves with Virgil and Gordon in Thunderbird 2 carrying Pod 4.

 When Thunderbird 2 reaches the North African coast, Gordon launches in Thunderbird 4 and proceeds to the plant's seawater inlet.
-Thunderbird 2 continues to the plant, where Scott and Virgil don protective suits and enter the reactor room to re-align the control rods and re-stabilise the reactor.
-Gordon then destroys the inlet with a torpedo, cutting off the seawater intake at just the right moment to prevent the reactor from exploding.
+Thunderbird 2 continues to the plant, where Scott and Virgil don protective suits and enter the reactor room to push the control rods back into place and restabilise the reactor.
+Gordon destroys the inlet with missiles, and the reactor shuts down safely.

 Left alone in Thunderbird 2, Penelope, who is afraid of mice, screams when confronted by the Mighty Atom as it prepares to photograph the cockpit.
-Later, at his temple in Malaysia, the Hood connects the device to a computer to view the stored images – which, he is dismayed to find, are all of Penelope's terrified face.
-In a fit of rage, he destroys the Mighty Atom by repeatedly smashing it with his fist.
+Later, at his temple in Malaysia, the Hood finds the device has taken pictures of Penelope's terrified face.
+In anger, he destroys the Mighty Atom by repeatedly smashing it with his fist.